carpentries-incubator/python_packaging/episodes/02-packages.Rmd

 ```

 Having to type the package name and the module name every time can be inconvenient, so
-it's a good idea to use the alternative `import`-ing styles we discussed in the previous
+it's a good idea to use the alternative `import` styles we discussed in the previous
 lesson:

 ```python